 Eat a Balanced Diet

 We make dozens of decisions every day.
 When it comes to deciding what to eat and feed our families, it can be a lot easier than you might think to make smart choices.
 A healthy eating plan not only limits unhealthy foods, but also includes a variety of healthy foods.
 Find out which foods to add to your diet and which to avoid.

 To Eat a More Balanced Diet:

 - Cut added sugars.
 Pick foods and beverages with little or no added sugar.
 Use the Nutrition Facts label to choose packaged foods with less total sugar.
 A helpful rule of thumb is to limit added sugars to 6 teaspoons per day for women and 9 teaspoons per day for men.

 References: NIH Physical Wellness Toolkit, MedLine Plus, American Heart Association

 Hokie Wellness is here to support you with all of your nutrition and wellness goals!
 Check out these programs that are happening on campus for employees:

 Sit down with a nutrition counselor and they will provide you with the knowledge resources and skills to successfully develop and maintain a healthy lifestyle.
 Your nutrition counselor will assess your current habits and help you set and maintain health goals.
-Appointments are available in the fall and spring semesters, and are free to all in the university community.
+Appointments are available year-round and are free to all in the university community.